jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 Perhaps as a result, alternatives to current forms of representative democracy, be they parlimentiary, presidential or otherwise, are rarely envisioned.
-While democracy has its problems, problems with democracy as such are mainly aired by the extremely marginalied, or alternatively, affluent or wealthy society members with no professed concern for a just society.
+While democracy has its problems, problems with democracy as such are mainly aired by the extremely marginalized, or alternatively, affluent or wealthy society members with no professed concern for a just society.
 The good-government believers in liberalism, while well aware of problems with democracy, are content in